MalachiSadan/Crawl-sitemap-json-and-parse-to-csv/README.md

     sv = sv.replace('//","k', '","k')
 ```
 That means that if there's a string: //","k in the JSON it will replace it with: ","k , replacing the //.
 I replaced it becuase i had a lot of parsing errors with //",
 That for some reason showd a lot in the JSON files description.
 Now i had errors becuase i deleted the " thing where that // was in the end of the file.
-I know there's a "kewords" sentence at the end of the value, so i added a k and removed the // so it wont detect it and replace it (the line
+I know there's a "kewords" sentence at the end of the value, so i added a k and removed the // so it wont detect it and replace it (in the line
 ```
 if '//"' in sv:
     sv = sv.replace('//"', "//")